Close

 Underlying anxiety and oversensitivity

-Highly strung adults are most often children that grew up in a toxic parenting environment.
-The anxiety set in place can manifest in varying forms of oversensitivity ranging from aggression and anger management problems to depression and fear-related disorders.
+Highly strung adults are most often children who grew up in a toxic parenting environment.
+The anxiety set in place can manifest in varying forms of oversensitivity, ranging from aggression and anger management problems to depression and fear-related disorders.

 Consequences and Effects of a Toxic Relationship on Parents